 In 1997 the limestone building was restored but still retains many of its original features.

 Today, this relaxed and unconventional venue is primarily used as a gallery space and hosts a variety of interpretive displays and unique art and photography exhibitions.
-The Salt Store is also the meeting point for walking tours conducted by Rottnest Voluntary Guides.

 The Salt Store is available to hire for individuals and groups.
 If you are interested in hiring the Salt Store for your next exhibition, please contact the RIA Interpretation Officer